kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 Until this page is completed, we recommend you visit the existing repo [here](https://github.com/MCBCMF/MCBCMassacre).

+Share this widely!
+The more people who read it, the safer everyone is.
+There truly is safety and numbers.
+Shine a spotlight on this!

 ***

 _“A massacre is the killing of a large number of people, especially those who are not involved in any fighting or have no way of defending themselves.
 A massacre is generally considered to be morally unacceptable, especially when perpetrated by a group of political actors against defenseless victims.”_ - Wikipedia